Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/datazoom.md

 ### Datazoom setup

-See the [Datazoom documentation](https://help.datazoom.io/hc/en-us/articles/360046468532-Amplitude) for additional details and instructions.
+See the [Datazoom documentation](https://help.datazoom.io/hc/en-us/articles/360046468532-Amplitude) for more details and instructions.

-1. In DataZoom, navigate to **Settings**.
+1. In Datazoom, navigate to **Settings**.
 2. Create an Amplitude Connector in your [Datazoom account](https://app.datazoom.io/signup).
 3. Enter your Amplitude API Key and name the Connector to save it.
 4. Add the new Amplitude Connector to a [Data Pipe with an active Data Collector](https://help.datazoom.io/hc/en-us/articles/360015525691-How-to-configure-a-Data-Pipe).